signetlabdei/lorawan/doc/lorawan.rst

 duty cycle, a series of objects were created to keep track of available transmission time and limit transmission at the MAC layer in case the layers above aren't aware of these limitations.
-A ``LogicalLoraChannelHelper`` is assigned to each ``LoraMac`` instance, and is tasked with keeping track of all available logical channels (which can be added and modified with MAC commands, and are represented by the ``LogicalLoraChannel`` class) and is aware of the sub-band they are in (through instances of the ``SubBand`` class).
+A ``LogicalLoraChannelHelper`` is assigned to each ``LorawanMac`` instance, and is tasked with keeping track of all available logical channels (which can be added and modified with MAC commands, and are represented by the ``LogicalLoraChannel`` class) and is aware of the sub-band they are in (through instances of the ``SubBand`` class).

-Additionally, in order to enforce duty cycle limitations, this object also registers all transmissions that are performed on each channel, and can be queried by the ``LoraMac`` instance to know the next time in which transmission will be possible according to the regulation.
+Additionally, in order to enforce duty cycle limitations, this object also registers all transmissions that are performed on each channel, and can be queried by the ``LorawanMac`` instance to know the next time in which transmission will be possible according to the regulation.
 If a transmission of duration :math:`t_{\rm air}` is performed by the device on a channel where the duty cycle expressed in fractional form is :math:`\rm dc`, the time the device needs to